 Diabetic foot ulcers are also most common in older men.

-Stay off your feet to prevent pain and ulcers.
+Stay off your feet to prevent pain from ulcers.
 This is called off-loading, and it’s helpful for all forms of diabetic foot ulcers.
 Pressure from walking can make an infection worse and an ulcer expand.
-For people who are overweight, extra pressure may be the cause of ongoing foot pain.

 Your doctor may recommend wearing certain items to protect your feet:

 - foot braces

 - shoe inserts to prevent corns and calluses

 Doctors can remove foot ulcers with a debridement, the removal of dead skin or foreign objects that may have caused the ulcer.